-Barack Obama announced two new principles as part of his revised policy on whether religious groups other than churches must provide insurance coverage for contraceptives and abortion-inducing drugs.
+Barack Obama announced two new principles as part of his revised policy requiring religious groups other than churches to provide insurance coverage for contraceptives and abortion-inducing drugs.
 “Religious organizations will not be required to subsidize the cost of contraception,” he said, and “insurance companies will be required to provide contraception coverage to these women free of charge.”

 Sheldon Richman, editor of the Foundation for Economic Education‘s journal The Freeman, told LifeSiteNews.com that when he heard President Obama say neither employers nor employees will not pay for the drugs, “I wanted to scream at the TV, ‘Then who will?’
 Somebody’s got to pay for it.
 Birth control pills don’t fall out of the sky like manna.”

 Obama “insults our intelligence by not even addressing the point,” Richman said.
 Insurance companies are “not simply going to absorb the cost.”